MHM-IT-TEAM/mhm_laravel/README.md

 npm run dev
 ```
 5. Home-website should be able to redirect to joycenter/admission, and other pages as well.

+## Finish, application should run now!!

+To learn more about laravel ...

 ## About Laravel